vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/build_own_config_cli.rst

    #. :ref:`Compile the default build <compile_qsc_cli>`.

-2. Compile the ``LE.QCLINUX.2.0`` image with your own MACHINE and DISTRO parameter values.
+2. Compile the software product with your own machine and distro configuration files.

-   For information on the supported machine configurations of the development kit, see the table *Default values of MACHINE and DISTRO parameters for QSC* in the `Release Notes <https://docs.qualcomm.com/doc/80-80020-300/>`__.
+   For information on the supported machine configurations of the development kit, see the table *Default values of <machine.yml> and <distro.yml> parameters for QSC* in the `Release Notes <https://docs.qualcomm.com/doc/80-80020-300/>`__.

    a.
 Run the build commands for a specific configuration: